Data platform intelligence with full-stack context.

 Every change shows its blast radius

-Before you merge, Typedef traces impact from code to dashboards, pipelines, and consumers across online, streaming, and offline systems.
+Before you merge, Typedef traces impact from code through dashboards, pipelines, and consumers across your entire stack.

 Without Typedef